When L&I Decides to Dump You, Who is Going to Stop Them?

 Checks are sent to the law office from L&I of the self-insured in two ways.
 They are either paper checks or ACH bank to bank transfers.

-The law office then passes the check onto the client, or deposits it into the trust account, deducts fees and costs if any, then writes and sends a check to the client.
+The law office then passes the check onto the client, or deposits the money into the trust account, deducts fees and costs if any, then writes and sends a check to the client, either on paper or as an ACH transfer.

 Law firms need to use clear communication The law is full of legal terms and technical jargon, and using the correct words is important to lawyers.
 However if you don’t understand what is being said, then ask for an explanation in non technical terms.
 If you still can’t understand, ask for the explanation in writing.